Douglas College > Study at Douglas > International students > New & returning students > Working

 Gaining work experience while you are studying can give you a head start on achieving your career goals after you graduate.
 Find out if you are eligible to work and how Douglas can help you find a job.

 Eligible international students attending Douglas College may work off-campus for a maximum of 20 hours per week during their regular academic semesters without a work permit.
 They can also work full-time during scheduled breaks regardless of the course load.
-The regularly scheduled breaks at Douglas College are Study Breaks, Summer Semesters, and Winter Holidays (starting from the day after their last final exam to the day before the first day of classes of the following semester).
+The regularly scheduled breaks at Douglas College are Study Breaks, Summer Semesters (except for PBD or PDD program students who are taking courses during the Summer Semester), and Winter Holidays (starting from the day after their last final exam to the day before the first day of classes of the following semester).

 To find out whether you are eligible to work in Canada during the regular academic semesters and/or during the scheduled breaks, check this IRCC website.

 Before you can begin working, you will need a Social Insurance Number (SIN) from Service Canada.
 To obtain a SIN, take your study permit and identification (e.g. your passport) to any Service Canada office.
 The process is simple and if everything is in order, you will receive your SIN during your visit.